All Episodes

 Why should I go somewhere else and say it?

-But that's in my case, they're not really interested in that.
+But that's, in my case, they're not really interested in that.

-And Mrs. Clinton's case, she's trying to hide.
+In Mrs. Clinton's case, she's trying to hide.

-So her speech will be her interview, but in Mrs. Clinton's case, that is not presidential.
+But in Mrs. Clinton's case, that is not presidential.

 Isn't this fascinating?